borkenstaff/tensorflow-windows-build-script/README.md

 # Tensorflow Windows Build Script

+### Note: I updated @guikarist repo to add compatibility for TF 1.15.3.
+The rest of this README.md has not been updated yet and is a copy of the source!
 Building Tensorflow on Windows is really a **tough** thing and there should be many problems to solve.
 Thus, this script automates the process of building on Windows, which does the following things for you:

 * Installation of Dependencies